vinhngx/CarND-Vehicle-Detection/writeup_template.md

 The sliding window search is detailed in the "Sliding Window Search" section of the IPython notebook [Sliding-Window-Search-all-features-withHistory](./Sliding-Window-Search-all-features-withHistory.ipynb).

 For each image at a specific scale, we first compute the HOG features for the whole image.
-A window of size 64 is then slided throughout the Region of Interest (ROI) in the image ```img[ystart:ystop,:,:]```  at 75% percent overlap (```cells_per_step=2```, given each window consists of 8 cells).
+A window of size 64 is then slided throughout the Region of Interest (ROI) in the image ```img[ystart:ystop,:,:]```.
+The overlap between consecutive windows is controlled by the parameter ```cells_per_step```.
+We tried two ```cells_per_step``` values:

+- ```cells_per_step = 2```: 75% percent overlap (given each window consists of 8 cells)

+- ```cells_per_step = 4```: 50% percent overlap

+We have found that a larger ```cells_per_step = 4``` value results in less windows to evaluate, thus helping to suppress the false positive.
+However, the detection result is not as fine-grained as smaller values.

 The ROI was defined, considering where in the image cars can likely be found.
 This also significantly reduces the number of windows and hence false positives.
 We have found that the 75% percent overlap provides good fine-grained coverage of the whole ROI.

 Then, the features for the window is extracted as follows: